gracenak/gracenak.github.io/_posts/2021-05-05-understanding_redux_and_thunk.markdown

-connect will return dispatch as a prop to (ReviewInput).
-It’s a way of connecting that redux store to the component.
+connect will return dispatch as a prop to (ReviewInput), connecting the Redux store to the component.
+We hit the action creator, returning a function to call dispatch and invoking the fetch function to fetch data from the backend asynchronously.
+The fetch request returns a promise that we are waiting to be resolved.
+When the promise resolves, it returns a response converting to json and then allows us to call dispatch which takes in those action objects to be sent to the reducer.

 ```
 export const addReview = (review) => {